-If you’ve attended a pre-ITIL-4 ITIL Foundation course, then you’ll hopefully remember emergency changes and the role of the emergency change advisory board (ECAB).
+If you’ve attended a pre-ITIL-4 ITIL Foundation course, then you’ll hopefully remember emergency changes and the role of the emergency change advisory board (ECAB) in IT service management (ITSM).
 It was often a “rubber stamp” of the emergency change which helped the change manager to “cover their back.”
 Now, with ITIL 4, rightly “distancing itself” from the previous change advisory board (CAB) approach to change that was too-often misused by organizations:

 “…they often become bottlenecks for the organization’s value streams.
 They introduce delays and limit the throughput of the change enablement practice”Source: AXELOS, Change Enablement ITIL 4 Practice Guide